Accelerynt-Security/AS-Edgescan-Integration/README.md

 >
 >* **Edgescan URL**: Enter the name of your Edgescan URL referenced in [Edgescan URL](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#edgescan-url).
 You do not need to include "https://".
 >
->* **Key Vault Name**: Enter the name of the Key Vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-azure-key-vault-secret).
+>* **Edgescan Username**: Enter the username of the Edgescan account used to create the API token.
 >
->* **Secret Name**: Enter the name of the Key Vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-azure-key-vault-secret).
+>* **Key Vault Name**: Enter the name of the Key Vault used to store your API token, referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-azure-key-vault-secret).
 >
->* **Email Addresses**: Enter the desired email addresses here.
-If entering more than one, separate with a semicolon.
+>* **Secret Name**: Enter the name of the Key Vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-azure-key-vault-secret).
 >
 >Towards the bottom, click on "**Review + create**".
 >